Seagate/cortx-motr/doc/HLD_of_Motr_Object_Index.rst

 The `*_rec` members are pointers to the records from the database tables.
 These records may or may not be populated at various stages in cob life.

-The co_stob reference is also likely to remain unset, as metadata operations will not frequently affect the underlying storage object (and, indeed, the storage object is likely to live on a different node).
+The co_stob reference is also likely to remain unset, as metadata operations will not frequently affect the underlying storage object and, indeed, the storage object is likely to live on a different node.

 Usage
 ======